 SECTION 4.
 The election of Officers and Directors shall be the last order of the Business Meeting of the Convention.
 A majority vote of the Regular Members in Good Standing present and voting shall rule.

 SECTION 5.
-Officers and Directors shall assume their duties on January 1st following their election with the exception of the Secretary and Treasurer.
-The terms of office of the incumbent Secretary and Treasurer shall end on January 1st or thirty (30) days after the last day of the Annual Convention, whichever comes later.
-Their respective successors shall begin their term at that time.
+Officers and Directors shall assume their duties on January 1st following their election with the exception of the Secretary/ Treasurer.
+The terms of office of the incumbent Secretary/Treasurer shall end on January 1st or thirty (30) days after the last day of the Annual Convention, whichever comes later.
+The successor shall begin his term at that time.
 Officers and Directors shall remain in office until the expiration of their term or until their successors have been elected.

 SECTION 6.
 Officers or Director vacancies that may occur after election at the Convention shall be filled by Executive Board appointment for the remainder of the term vacated.

 SECTION 1.
 REPA shall hold an Annual Convention, the time and place to be announced by the Executive Board.

 SECTION 2.
 Proposed agenda items for the Convention must be submitted in writing to the Executive Board at least two weeks prior to the Convention date.
 Any proposed agenda item not meeting the two week restriction or not receiving Executive Board approval may be placed on the agenda by a two-thirds majority vote of the Regular Members in good standing present and voting at the Convention.

 SECTION 3.
 The voting body of the Convention shall be limited to Regular Members in good standing.

 SECTION 4.
 The Regular Members in good standing, present and voting, shall constitute a quorum.